Improving Targeted Molecule Generation through Language Model Fine-Tuning Via Reinforcement Learning: Methods

-The reward selection holds significant importance within the realm of RL, as it serves as the feedback signal given to an agent, reflecting both its actions and the state of the environment.
-It serves as a measure of the agent's performance, indicating its effectiveness in accomplishing tasks.
-Hence, we opted for a composite reward strategy as illustrated in figure \ref{RewardFig} to attain the desired level of performance.

-\textbf{DTI:} We integrated the Drug Target Interaction (DTI) model into our RL methodology to serve as the reward mechanism.
+\begin{itemize} \item \textbf{DTI:} We integrated the DTI model into our RL methodology to serve as the reward mechanism.
 This decision aligned with our objective of training the model to generate molecules tailored to specific proteins.
 Consequently, when the model produces a molecule compound unrelated to the protein target, it receives a low reward score.
-Conversely, it receives a higher score when the generated molecule is targeted to the protein.
+Conversely, it gets a higher score when the generated molecule is targeted to the protein.

-\textbf{Validity:} In addition to targeting specific proteins, we aim for the generated molecule to meet chemical validity criteria, ensuring its viability as a potential drug.
+\item \textbf{Validity:} In addition to targeting specific proteins, we aim for the generated molecule to meet chemical validity criteria, ensuring its viability as a potential drug.
 Hence, we incorporated validity as the second reward within the RL paradigm.
-To assess validity, we employed the rdkit toolkit \cite{landrum2013rdkit} to determine whether the generated molecule complies with established chemical standards.

-Equation \ref{eq1} delineates the reward computation process.
+To assess validity, we employed the rdkit toolkit \cite{landrum2013rdkit} to determine whether the generated molecule complies with established chemical standards. \end{itemize} Equation \ref{eq1} delineates the reward computation process.
 Initially, it computes the interaction between the protein ($P$) and the generated molecule ($M_{G}$) via the fine-tuned Drug Target Interaction model, denoted as $DTI$.
 Subsequently, the validity of the molecule is evaluated, with $\beta$ representing the penalty applied when the molecule is invalid ( $\beta = 0.30$).
 When the molecule is valid, indicated by $\alpha = 1$, the penalty term effectively reduces to zero.
 Equation \ref{eq2} elucidates the definition of $\alpha$, a binary variable with either 0 or 1 values, signifying the generated molecule's validity status.